foundry-rs/book/src/reference/cast.md

-call                     Perform a local call to <to> without publishing a transaction. calldata                 Pack a signature and an argument list into hexadecimal calldata. chain                    Prints symbolic name of current blockchain by checking genesis hash chain-id                 returns ethereum chain id code                     Prints the bytecode at <address>
+call                     Perform a local call to <to> without publishing a transaction. calldata                 Pack a signature and an argument list into hexadecimal calldata. chain                    Prints symbolic name of current blockchain by checking genesis hash chain-id                 Returns ethereum chain id code                     Prints the bytecode at <address>
-completions              generate shell completions script estimate                 Estimate the gas cost of a transaction from <from> to <to> with <data>
+completions              Generate shell completions script estimate                 Estimate the gas cost of a transaction from <from> to <to> with <data>
-gas-price                Prints current gas price of target chain help                     Print this message or the help of the given subcommand(s) keccak                   Keccak-256 hashes arbitrary data lookup-address           Returns the name the provided address resolves to namehash                 returns ENS namehash of provided name nonce                    Prints the number of transactions sent from <address>
+find-block               Prints the block number closest to the provided timestamp gas-price                Prints current gas price of target chain help                     Print this message or the help of the given subcommand(s) keccak                   Keccak-256 hashes arbitrary data lookup-address           Returns the name the provided address resolves to namehash                 Returns ENS namehash of provided name nonce                    Prints the number of transactions sent from <address>
 resolve-name             Returns the address the provided ENS name resolves to send                     Publish a transaction signed by <from> to call <to> with <data>